Abhay-Chand/eCommerce-Transactions-Analysis/README.md

 ## Project Overview

 The goal of this project was to gain insights into customer behavior, identify similar customers, and segment customers into distinct groups based on their purchasing patterns.
-The analysis was divided into three main tasks:
+The analysis was divided into three main tasks :

 1. **Exploratory Data Analysis (EDA) and Business Insights:**
    - Conducted EDA to understand the data and identify key trends and patterns.